-IFRS or Generally Accepted Accounting Principles (GAAP) are used to determine accounting profits, while taxable profits are estimated in line with the relevant corporate tax rules and regulations.
+Accounting profits are determined using IFRS or Generally Accepted Accounting Principles (GAAP), whereas taxable earnings are computed in accordance with applicable corporate tax rules and regulations.

 • Difference in the long run